dcharya/ItunesApp/README.md

 Future updates will be:-

-Include Pagging and Navigation android architecture components.
+Include Pagging and Navigation android architecture components, Dependenct Injection using - Daggar2, ButterKnife.